JoergHeseler/mesh-samples-for-preservation-testing/README.md

 - [STL Validator for Archivematica](https://github.com/JoergHeseler/stl-validator-for-archivematica)
 - [X3D Validator for Archivematica](https://github.com/JoergHeseler/x3d-validator-for-archivematica)

+## Acknowledgments

+Special thanks to Grischka Petri and the colleagues from the SLUB Dresden, specifically from the Infrastructure and Long-Term Availability division, for their support and valuable feedback during the development.

 ## Imprint

 [NFDI4Culture](https://nfdi4culture.de/) – Consortium for Research Data on Material and Immaterial Cultural Heritage